nmhq/OOP-in-JavaScript/README.md

 const user2 = createUser("John", "Doe")
 ```

 We can create many users with this function.
 What if I told you, we can't use this in practice?
 The reason is simple, the `getFullName` method is created on the object everytime we create a new user.
-The `getFullName` method needs to be common between all users.
+The `getFullName` is a common functionality and doesn't need to have its own copy it each object.
+So how do we share these common functionalities with the user objects we create?

 ### 2.2 Readings